I have come that they may have life, and have it to the full. John 10:10

 Welcome to Tanworth-in-Arden Church of England Primary School and Nursery.
 We hope you will get a good feel for the character and Christian distinctiveness of our school as soon as you step through our door.
 I am proud to be Headteacher of such a wonderful school, a school that is at the heart of the community directly next door to the Church St Mary Magdalene.
 Mr Philip Jones, ex-headteacher of Tanworth, once said to me 'at Tanworth it is as if God puts his arms around you as soon as you step through the door'.

-At Tanworth our mission is simply to take the children by the hand and invite them to join us on the journey, working in close partnership with our neighbouring church and vicar, as together we discover our Christian spirituality.
+At Tanworth our mission is simply to take the children by the hand and invite them to join us on the journey, working in close partnership with our neighbouring church and vicar, as together we all discover our own spirituality and for some Christian spirituality.
 We promise also to help nurture those of other faiths and to give a creative space for those of no faith to explore our distinctive beliefs.

 At Tanworth the teachers, leaders, Governors, learning assistants, office staff, site team, parents and of course our children have an important role to play in making our school a place where Christian love and commitment is expressed in everyday life.